omniaalwazzan/omniaalwazzan.github.io/_pages/cv.md

 ## Graduate Student Researcher
 -----------------------
-<b>Core Research Institute of Intelligent Robots, Jeonbuk National University, Republic of Korea<br>
+**Core Research Institute of Intelligent Robots, Jeonbuk National University, Republic of Korea**<br>
 I worked on different projects related to medical image processing and smart farming using state-of-the-art computer vision algorithms to solve the problems like classification, object detection, depth estimation, and segmentation for precision agriculture and healthcare.
 The goal of my research is to design efficient deep learning modules for real-time applications by reducing the